-That City Council reviews and provides feedback on user fees as calculated in the City's User Fee Study conducted by Willdan Financial Services.
+That Council adopts the attached resolution presenting the user fees as calculated in the City's User Fee Study completed by Willdan Financial Services.

 SUMMARY

 Staff recently completed a comprehensive study of all of the City's User Fees; the study was conducted by Willdan Financial Services.
 The User Fee Study (the study) has calculated costs associated with all user fees and is presenting those amounts as the proposed fees to be charged by the City as of January 1, 2017.
 The proposed fees shown in the study have been calculated at a level, unless noted otherwise, to allow the City to achieve full cost recovery, and no more.